Alpe6825/RGBD-Face-Avatar-GAN/README.md

 `FlipYAxis` should be `False` in most cases.

 You need rgbd-images in form of an 8bit rgb image and 16bit depth image.
-Put the rgb images under Data/Dataset_Person_A/RGB/` and the depth images under `Data/Dataset_Person_A/RGB/`.
+Put the rgb images under `Data/Dataset_Person_A/RGB/` and the depth images under `Data/Dataset_Person_A/Depth/`.

 A tool for creating the dataset automatical with an rgbd-camera is still under construction.

-If you run `RGBDfaceDataset.py`, the folder "Visualization" contains the complete dataset in a visible form.
+If you run `RGBDfaceDataset.py`, the folder `Visualization` contains the complete dataset in a visible form.
 Ths is not necessary for training and only for debug.

 ## Training